 A kernel extension allows for software to access the kernel level of macOS.
 This means that applications requiring a kernel extension need to access or modify core operating system components in order to run properly.
-Starting in High Sierra, Apple required kernel extensions to either A) Be manually approved by a user or B) Be whitelisted by an MDM provider (available in 10.13.4 or later).
-To whitelist a kernel extension there are 2 necessary pieces of information: The team identifier & bundle identifier.
+Starting in High Sierra, kernel extensions were required to be either A) manually approved by a user or B) whitelisted by an MDM provider (available in 10.13.4 or later).
+To whitelist a kernel extension two pieces of information are necessary: The team identifier & bundle identifier.

 A Team Identifier is a 10 digit alphanumeric string such as